Brian Serven

-Brian Nicholas Serven (born May 5, 1995) is an American professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Colorado Rockies and Toronto Blue Jays.
+Brian Nicholas Serven (born May 5, 1995) is an American professional baseball catcher for the Athletics of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies and Toronto Blue Jays.
 Serven was drafted by the Rockies in the fifth round of the 2016 MLB draft and made his MLB debut with them in 2022.

 Early life

 Serven was born in Palm Desert, California.
 He is childhood friends with infielder Scott Burcham.
 He attended Palm Desert High School where he led the Aztecs to the California Interscholastic Federation championship his junior year in 2012.

 Serven played college baseball for the Arizona State Sun Devils.
 In 2014, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 With the Sun Devils, he batted .280 with 97 RBI in 162 games over three seasons.
 He was named to the First-Team All-Pac-12 team in 2015, his sophomore season.